Choose Positive Living with Sara Troy and her guest Kevin Briggs, on air from December 20th

 TUNE IN HERE FOR ON-DEMAND LISTENING AND HELP PREVENT A LOSS OF LIFE

-If you would like to download or listen S.E.L.F.
+If you would like to download or listen TO S.E.L.F.
 Discovery Radio shows on your mobile device you can download free mobile apps here: Soundcloud

 Briggs speaks publicly about not having the right kind of professional training to effectively assist persons in crisis when he first began work as a patrol officer.
 Throughout his career, he reached out to senior officers who had been in the trenches, asking for their guidance – how to approach an individual in crisis, what to say, what not to say, the tone of voice, among many other things.
 He sought various professional training avenues including hostage negotiator training to continue to improve his skills and abilities.
-Over time and using all the things he learned, Briggs found a positive way to approach people in crisis, using listening skills he practiced to find the “thread” that would encourage individuals to find hope for tomorrow and allow them to make the decision to live for another day.
+Over time and using all the things he learned, Briggs found a positive way to approach people in crisis, using listening skills he practised to find the “thread” that would encourage individuals to find hope for tomorrow and allow them to make the decision to live for another day.
 He is a mental health consumer himself – Briggs suffers from depression related to his highway patrol officer and work leader experiences (including a motorcycle accident in which he was severely injured), as well as losing his grandfather to suicide, and other personal and family experiences.

 Today, Briggs is mapping a movement as he speaks publicly about his suicide prevention and crisis encounters with people on the bridge.
 He shares his “Listening to Understand” skills followed up with key active listening points for anyone to use; his personal triad for healthy living; his RELEASE model to assist anyone in crisis; his crisis plan, and his own mental health struggles while serving in the Army, as a police officer, as a cancer survivor, as a family member and father, and as a leader and co-worker.
 Briggs spends the majority of his time speaking at training events, conferences, advocacy events and walks for mental / physical / behavioral health, college and university, first responder, law enforcement (including FBI), military, AFSP, NAMI, corporations, and other venues.